In my last article we talked about finding out what your skills and job are worth in the employment marketplace.

 What Should I Do If I am Underpaid?

-But you shouldn’t sit back either.
-Here are 4 different methods of dealing with the discovery that your employer hasn’t been paying you enough.
+Here are several methods of dealing with the discovery that your employer hasn’t been paying you enough.

 Consider Your Full Compensation Package

 Before you walk into your boss’ office to throw a hastily put together resignation letter, take a deep breath.

 Now that you’ve done that be sure to consider your full compensation package.

 Here’s the deal: no two jobs are paid the same.
 If you find out that your friend’s co-worker doing the same job you do at another employer is making $15,000 more per year than you, you are probably incensed.
 But what you may not know is whether or not that employee gets the four weeks vacation you get, or if he spends $300 more per month on his benefits than you, or if he doesn’t get the 5% bonus deposited into his 401k account.
 In some cases that employee may not even be paid as a W2 employee — meaning they are being paid 1099 wages and having to pay a lot of that income in tax.

 Try to gauge the full situation before doing anything hasty.

 Similar to comparing full compensation packages, also consider the work environment.
 What your friend may not be telling you is his buddy is well paid because the manager of that group is terrible to work for.
 Or maybe the entire company works in an ugly industry that has a hard time attracting quality employees.

 Meanwhile your boss may know your entire family, you go to happy hour a lot, and get to wear shorts and flip flops around the office.
 Maybe you have the option to telecommute once a week, or whenever there is inclement weather.